sherpa/sherpa/docs/plots/index.rst

 Overview
 ========

-Sherpa has support for different plot backends, although at present there is only one, which uses the :term:`matplotlib` package.
+Sherpa has support for different plot backends.
+A "backend" here means a module that performs the acutal plotting process, such as the :term:`matplotlib` package; packages supported directly by Sherpa are `~sherpa.plot.dummy_backend`, `~sherpa.plot.pylab_backend`, and `~sherpa.plot.bokeh_backend`.

-Interactive visualizations of images is provided by :term:`DS9` - an Astronomical image viewer - if installed, whilst there is limited support for visualizing two-dimensional data sets with matplotlib.
-The classes described in this document do not need to be used, since the data can be plotted directly, but they do provide some conveniences.
+Interactive visualizations of images is provided by :term:`DS9` - an Astronomical image viewer - if installed, whilst there is limited support for visualizing two-dimensional data sets with the plotting backends.
+The classes described in this document provide some conveniences for plotting Sherpa data e.g. automatic axes labels.
+They also abstract away the details of the plotting process so that very similar plots can be made with different plotting backends without changes to the plotting code.
+On the other hand, it is always possible to access the data in the Sherpa data objects and to call any plotting package directly, which gives a more detailed control over the exact look and layout of the plots.

 The basic approach to creating a visualization using these classes is: